signalapp/libsignal/README.md

 ### First Build and Test

-The build currently uses a specific version of the Rust nightly compiler, which will be downloaded automatically by cargo.
+The build currently uses a specific version of the Rust stable compiler, which will be downloaded automatically by cargo.
 To build and test the basic protocol
 libraries: